The need for this project

 At Oasis Oldham the peer mentoring project focuses on the health and wellbeing of young people and engages participants in meaningful group activities based around animal care and gardening with the aim on improving health, mental wellbeing, resilience and social skills.

 We have a small farm within the school which is used in a holistic way for students to gain confidence in themselves and their abilities, while developing healthy relationships with their peers.

 To consolidate their year round work, students go on a residential trip to Jamie's Farm.
 This helps to create long lasting impacts with our students which are then shared with other members of our school community.

 The students benefit from experiencing close contact with animals, helping them to refocus during the school day; stay calm, particularly during exam periods which can be stressful for students; and through our afterschool club were they can demonstrate responsibility and team work through caring for the animals.

 We want our students to be successful and resilient and have the capability and understanding of how to support others to thrive.
-The project also enables us to involve the students in gardening and growing fruit and vegetables, helping to promote healthier eating habits.
+The project also enables us to involve the students in gardening and growing fruit and vegetables, helping to promote healthier eating habits and understanding of where food comes from.
 Research shows that having a physical connection with the soil helps to improve mood, reduce stress and helps to develop a greater sense of self- things we want for all our students!